Skip to content

 40th Annual Jefferson B. Fordham Debate

 The University of Utah S.J.
-Quinney College of Law will host a debate to consider the consequences of Utah mandating electric vehicles to federalism, environmental quality, and social justice.
+Quinney College of Law will host a debate to consider the merits, drawbacks, and dimensions of institutional neutrality and related academic freedom issues.

 ABOUT THE DEBATERS: